williammcclean/Archive-ClassDojo-Journal---Photo-and-Video-Downloader/README.md

-# Archive ClassDojo Journal - Photo and Video Downloader
+# Archive ClassDojo Journal - Photo and Video Downloader by kecebongsoft

 Download all ClassDojo photos and videos in your timeline by kecebongsoft.